Best GPS Navigation For Cars: Find Your Way Around With These Top Picks

 Preloaded Maps

-The best GPS units for cars will have preloaded maps of the United States, allowing you to use the device immediately upon installation.
+One of the main reasons for buying a GPS unit is it will have preloaded maps allowing you to use the device without cellular service.
 Many will also enable you to download maps for other countries, such as Canada and Mexico.
 Some even have microSD card slots where you can add even more maps.
-Preloaded maps are key because they can provide navigation in places that don't have a good signal.
+Yes, you can preload maps on your smartphone, but how many of us do that?

 Voice Activation